cryptalt1/crypto-trading-python/README.md

 # crypto-trading-python
-Using crypto exchange data to trade using python
+Using crypto exchange data to trade in Python